SyntaxC4/MicrosoftAzureWebSitesCheatSheet/_posts/01-01-01-Windows-Azure-CLI-Tools.md

 > _publishsettings_ files may contain multiple subscriptions, run ```azure account list``` to iterate the subscriptions.

 If you have multiple subscriptions, run ```azure account set <subscription-name>``` to select the subscription to use.

+If for any reason you would like to remove your subscriptions from the cli tools, run ```azure account clear```.